EnriqueDoster/MEG_intro_stats_course/README.md

 Lesson 1 deliverables
 * For Step 1 and 2, students must send a screenshot of their "sessionInfo()" to ensure that R and R studio are installed in addition to the necessary R packages, respectively.
 * Step 3 - After familiarizing themselves with some basic R functionality, students will submit a short quiz.
-* Step 4 - Given a count matrix file, taxonomy file, and sample metadata file, students must read-in all data to R and provide:
+* Step 4 - Given a count matrix file, taxonomy file, and sample metadata file, students must read-in all data to R and submit a short quiz.
-  * The number of rows and columns for each file
-  * A short description of what kind of samples are being analyzed
-  * A short description of what the taxonomy contains and how it relates to the count table.

 Lesson 2 deliverables
-* TBD
+* Step 1 - Students will calculate summary statistics for the microbiome/resistome and will submit a quiz.
+* Step 2 - Students will learn to create different figures using ggplot2.
+They will follow instructions to create and submit two custom figures.
+* Step 3 - Using the summary statistics from step 2, students will test for statistical differences between sample groups.

 Lesson 3 deliverables
 * TBD